hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 jupyter notebook
 ```

 For details, Please see to our [tutorial](/module-jupyter.md) of how to install and enter jupyter notebook.
+The following is what jupyter notebook will look like.

 ![jupyter notebook example](/assets/jupyter-notebook-example.png)